 The iconic location sits on a hill right next to the Old City of Jerusalem.
-It’s considered a Holy Site by many religions for eternity (or at least since human existence, it is argued).
-As with many structures in Jerusalem, buildings have been created, demolished, and reconstructed on top of the same site over the centuries and this serves as a perfect example.
+It’s considered a Holy Site by many religions for eternity (or at least since human existence).
+In Jerusalem, buildings have been created, demolished, and reconstructed on top of the same site over the centuries.
+This serves as a perfect example.

 Today, the Dome of the Rock on Temple Mount is very important to the Muslim faith.
 Tourists may tour around the building, but only Muslims may enter the Dome of the Rock.
 Find out more: Click here to read more about the Temple Mount and Dome of the Rock.

 1 Great Place to Stay in Jerusalem with Kids: Dan Jerusalem Hotel

 Though the layout is bizarre (it’s an upside down hotel with the guest rooms below the main lobby), the hotel has everything families need, including family rooms and connecting rooms, and two free kids clubs including Playstations, wii, futsal court, and a kiddie pool (availability varies by season, check with hotel to avoid disappointment).

 It is enormous and, likewise, the morning breakfast buffet is massive, almost never-ending where you have to move throughout the room to get to all the possible stations.
 This eatery seats almost 500, so expect a crowd.